Simon Arshakovich Ter-Petrosyan was born on May 27, 1882 in Gori. The future revolutionary was born into a merchant family.

 As Kamo wrote, the father, Arshak Ter-Petrosov, was a petty tyrant, so there was anger and hatred in the family.
 Despite the fact that parents and elders are treated with respect in the Caucasus, Simon was ashamed of his father.
 Comparing his parent and Joseph Stalin‘s father, Vissarion Dzhugashvili, Kamo afterwards wrote:

 “Vissarion Dzhugashvili tyrannized only his family, but my father also mocked his employees.”

-From the age of 7 he studied at the Armenian school, and at the age of 11 he moved to the Gori City School.
-In 1898, he was expelled for bad behavior in the lessons of Divine Law.
+From the age of 7 he studied at the Armenian school, and at the age of 11, he moved to the Gori City School.
+In 1898, he was expelled for bad behaviour in the lessons of Divine Law.

 “As a child, when you see the injustice happening around you, you involuntarily become religious.
 I was a very religious boy and even sang in the church choir… Then everything changed, I became a materialist, without even realizing it myself.
 I began to ask questions in the lessons of Divine Law, which made the teachers furious.
 In the end, because of these questions, I was expelled from the school…”